erichoracek/Motif/README.md

 ### "Mapping" themes

 While you could maintain multiple sets of divergent theme files to create different themes for your app's interface, the preferred (and easiest) way to accomplish dynamic theming is to largely share the same set of theme files across your entire app.
-An easy way to just this is to create a set of "mapping" theme files that _map_ your root constants from named values describing their _appearance_ to named values describing their _function_.
+An easy way to do this is to create a set of "mapping" theme files that _map_ your root constants from named values describing their _appearance_ to named values describing their _function_.
 For example:

 #### `Colors.json`
 ```javascript